Two days into Trump trial, Republicans appear unmoved but offer Democrats some praise

 No Republican senators who spoke to reporters during breaks in the proceedings on Wednesday and Thursday said they had heard anything to convince them that Trump’s interactions with Ukraine warranted his removal from office.
 A handful said they had already made up their minds to acquit their party’s leader.

 Their comments underscore that Trump is almost certain to be acquitted in the third presidential impeachment trial in U.S. history.
-Democrats have expressed concerns that Republicans, who hold 53 of the Senate’s 100 seats, are not keeping an open mind about the evidence they have gathered. [nL1N29S0AT]
+Democrats have expressed concerns that Republicans, who hold 53 of the Senate’s 100 seats, are not keeping an open mind about the evidence they have gathered.

 Republicans counter that the Democrats have failed to make their case against Trump.